OneMoreThing/ParseKit/README.md

 -Develop an efficient way to implement Parse.com orQueryWithSubqueries and smooth table scrolling

--Add push notifications and async messaging (currently not implemented in DataKit), probably with Slanger
+-Add push notifications and async messaging (currently not implemented in DataKit), probably with node-apn

 -Add ACL (currently not implemented in DataKit)